cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## Continuous Updates

 Deployment strategies include mechanisms for **model retraining and redeployment**.
 In a cloud setup, one might schedule a SageMaker training job every day on the latest data, then deploy the new model to the endpoint if it passes evaluation.
 Blue/green deployment can be used to test new models on a shadow traffic before fully cutting over, to ensure they perform well.
-With infrastructure-as-code, all these steps (data extraction, training, evaluation, deployment) can be orchestrated in pipelines (e.g. using AWS Step Functions or Azure Pipelines). **Retraining frequency** depends on data drift – some retrain monthly, others daily.
+With infrastructure-as-code, all these steps (data extraction, training, evaluation, deployment) can be orchestrated in pipelines (e.g., using AWS Step Functions or Azure Pipelines). **Retraining frequency** depends on data drift – some retrain monthly, others daily.
 Real-time pipelines benefit from at least **weekly retraining** in high-fraud environments, as fraud rings can evolve quickly.

 ## Summary